davidgrayston/room-service/README.md

 The log can be viewed at <http://localhost:8080/log>

 ### Testing
-Tests can be found in the [tests](./tests/) directory
+Tests can be found in the [tests](./tests/) directory.

 - [HooverRoomRequestTest](./tests/Feature/HooverRoomRequestTest.php) tests the input/output of the API request.
 - [PHPUnit tests](./tests/Unit) cover the input/output of the application class methods.

 ### Docker
-Docker has been used to containerise the application:
+Docker has been used to containerise the application.

 - [Makefile](./Makefile) provides useful commands to install/start/stop/test
 - [Docker Compose](./docker-compose.yml) defines the [app](./app.dockerfile), [web](web.dockerfile) and
   database services required to run the application